 Figure 3.1.
-The graphs show the time series for the annual average values of NO_2 and NO_x .
+The graphs show the time series for the annual average values of $NO_2$ and $NO_x$ .
 The dashed line on the upper graph shows the limit value that entered into force in 2010.
 Results from the previous (6159) and the new background station (6160) in Aarhus are shown on the same curve.

 During October 2016 the measurement station at H.C.
 Andersens Boulevard was moved 2.7 m (corresponds approximately to the width of a traffic lane) further away from the inner traffic lane.
-The aim of this replacement was to return to the same distance from the traffic lane as it was before 2010 (see Chapter 2.1 for further details).
-In 2010 the driving lanes were changed at the section of H.C.
+The aim of this relocation was to return to the same distance from the traffic lane as it was before 2010 (see Chapter 2.1 for further details).
+In 2010, the driving lanes were changed at the section of H.C.
 Andersens Boulevard where the measurement station (Copenhagen/1103) is located.
-This change moved the traffic closer to the measurement station and resulted in an increase in the annual average concentrations of NO_2 of about 8 $\mu g/m^3$ in comparison to the levels measured before the introduction of the new driving lanes.
-This increase in the concentrations of NO_2 is still observed, although there has been a general reduction of concentrations in line with the observations at other stations e.g. at Jagtvej.
-Moreover, in 2016 the annual average covers data from both the old and the new position.
-The data from 2017 will show the full impact of the replacement of the station on the annual average.
+This change moved the traffic closer to the measurement station and resulted in an increase in the annual average concentrations of NO2 of about 8 $\mu$ g/m in comparison to the levels measured before the introduction of the new driving lanes.
+The data from 2017 shows the full impact of the relocation of NO2 from 2016 to 2017 is therefore partly due to the relocation of the measurement station and partly due to the general reduction of the emissions from traffic as seen on the other street stations (e.g. Jagtvej).